Camp Runamuck: Syndication

-The series aired in the UK by the BBC on Saturday mornings 10 years after it aired in the United States.
+The series aired in the UK by the BBC on Saturday mornings in 1975, 10 years after it aired in the United States.
 (Although this was the first network UK screening of Camp Runamuck, the series was aired by some ITV regional stations in 1969).
 In the United States, it briefly ran on Nickelodeon and Comedy Central.

-Approximately half of the series became available on streaming service Crackle in 2021.
+About half of the series became available on the streaming service Crackle in 2021.